JonathanWade24/hematrack-showcase/README.md

 *   **2023-10-27:** (Placeholder) Resolved NextAuth.js v5 authentication issues on `/samples/[id]` page by using the exported `auth()` function from `src/app/api/auth/[...nextauth]/route.ts` instead of `getServerSession`.
 *   **2023-10-26:** (Placeholder) Began refactor of data entry (`/data-entry/individual`) from API routes to Next.js Server Actions.
 Created `saveSampleInfoAction` with auth and Zod validation.
 *   **2024-07-30:** Fixed a data saving issue in the data entry form (`src/components/data-entry/SampleEntryForm.tsx`) where assays other than Advia were not saving correctly.
 The root cause was missing `name` attributes on the `<Input>` and `<Select>` components within the individual assay section files (e.g., `src/components/data-entry/form-sections/DNASection.tsx`, `PBMCSection.tsx`, etc.).
 Added the appropriate `name` attributes to all relevant fields, ensuring `FormData` correctly captures their values for the server actions.
+*   **YYYY-MM-DD:** (Use today's date) Initiated implementation of a new bulk assay data entry feature.
+    *   Created a new page at `src/app/data-entry/bulk-assay-entry/page.tsx` to host the feature.
+    *   Added a `BulkAssaySelector.tsx` component (`src/components/data-entry/BulkAssaySelector.tsx`) with a dropdown for users to select the target assay.
+It's currently populated with a temporary list of assays.
+    *   Created a placeholder `BulkAssayDataGrid.tsx` component (`src/components/data-entry/BulkAssayDataGrid.tsx`) which will later display the editable grid for data input.
+    *   The main page (`page.tsx`) now renders the `BulkAssaySelector` and has a basic structure to show content once an assay is selected.
+Next steps will involve implementing sample identification methods and the dynamic data grid.
+*   **YYYY-MM-DD:** (Use today's date) Advanced the bulk assay data entry feature:
+    *   Replaced manual sample ID pasting with a `BulkSampleSelector.tsx` component (`src/components/data-entry/BulkSampleSelector.tsx`) that allows searching for samples and selecting multiple via checkboxes.
+It uses the existing `searchSamplesAction`.
+    *   The main page (`BulkAssayEntryPage.tsx`) now integrates this selector, accumulates selected samples into a `batchSamples` state, and triggers fetching of existing assay data for this batch using `getExistingAssayDataAction`.
+    *   The `ASSAY_CONFIGS` object in `src/config/assayConfigs.ts` was created and populated to define UI labels, DB table mappings, field types, and options for various assays. `BulkAssaySelector.tsx` now uses this config to dynamically populate its options.
+    *   `BulkAssayDataGrid.tsx` was updated to dynamically render table headers and read-only data based on the selected assay and the `batchSamples` (which now include fetched `assayData`).
+    *   A link to the new bulk entry page was added to `src/app/data-entry/page.tsx`, and the old "Bulk Upload from CSV" card was removed.
+    *   Refined `searchSamplesAction` in `actions.ts` to better handle queries with leading zeros in numeric suffixes.
+*   **YYYY-MM-DD:** (Use today's date) Completed the core functionality for the bulk assay data entry feature:
+    *   Made `BulkAssayDataGrid.tsx` interactive by allowing inline editing of assay data.
+Input fields (text, number, date, select, boolean checkbox) are dynamically rendered based on `ASSAY_CONFIGS`.
+    *   Created a new server action `saveBulkAssayDataAction` in `src/app/data-entry/actions.ts`.
+This action handles the upserting of multiple assay records to the correct database table based on the `assayKey` and provided data, using `ASSAY_CONFIGS` for table and field mapping.
+    *   Updated `BulkAssayEntryPage.tsx` to call `saveBulkAssayDataAction` when the user submits the data from the grid.
+The page now manages loading/saving states and displays success/error messages to the user.
+After a successful save, it re-fetches the assay data to reflect the persisted changes in the grid.
+*   **YYYY-MM-DD:** (Use today's date) Addressed UI issues in the bulk assay data entry grid:
+    *   Corrected a condition in `BulkAssayEntryPage.tsx` within the `useEffect` hook responsible for fetching and setting existing assay data.
+This ensures that previously saved data is correctly populated into the editable grid when samples are loaded.
+    *   Modified `BulkAssayDataGrid.tsx` to apply Tailwind CSS classes to number input fields to hide the default browser-provided spinner buttons (up/down arrows), improving visibility of the entered numeric values.
+*   **YYYY-MM-DD:** (Use today's date) Resolved a `TypeError` in `saveBulkAssayDataAction` occurring during data submission.
+The action was attempting to save JavaScript `Date` objects directly, while the database adapter expected date strings.
+The fix ensures that `Date` objects are converted to 'YYYY-MM-DD' formatted strings before being passed to the database query, aligning with the expected data type.
+*   **YYYY-MM-DD:** (Use today's date) Added a "Purge Subject Data" feature to the Admin Panel (`src/app/admin/page.tsx`):
+    *   Created a new server action `purgeSubjectDataAction` in `src/app/admin/actions.ts`.
+This action, restricted to admin users, deletes a specified subject and all its associated laboratory data (samples from `samplesInLaboratory`, and all corresponding assay results from `results_*` tables) within a database transaction.
+    *   The admin page now includes a new card section for this functionality, with an input for the `subject_id` and a button to initiate the purge.
+    *   An `AlertDialog` is used to require explicit confirmation from the admin before proceeding with the data deletion, including re-typing the subject ID.
+    *   The UI provides loading indicators and success/error feedback for the purge operation.
+*   **YYYY-MM-DD:** (Use today's date) Enhanced the "Purge Subject Data" feature in the Admin Panel (`src/app/admin/page.tsx`):
+    *   Replaced the manual subject ID input with a search-and-select mechanism.
+Admins can now search for subjects using a new server action `searchOmicsSubjectsAction` (added to `src/app/admin/actions.ts`).
+    *   The UI displays search results, allowing the admin to select a subject for purging, reducing the risk of errors from manual ID entry.
+    *   The confirmation dialog and purge process now use the subject ID selected from the search results.
+*   **YYYY-MM-DD:** (Use today's date) Resolved a `TypeError` in the Admin Panel's "Purge Subject Data" feature (`src/app/admin/page.tsx`).
+The error occurred when clearing search results after selecting a subject, due to incorrectly calling the `useActionState` dispatcher with `null`.
+The fix involves removing the direct dispatcher call and relying on conditional rendering to manage the visibility of search results, aligning with standard `useActionState` usage.

 ## Configuration Points